t-suzuki/mancala_test/README.md

 ## Mancala game

 ### Kalah

 - 2 players.
-- **6** holes and 1 kalah on each side. modify size parameter to  change the number of holes.
+- **6** holes and 1 kalah on each side. use --holes to change the number of holes.
-- initially each hole has **4** stones. modify init\_stones parameter to change the number of stones.
+- initially each hole has **4** stones. use --stones to change the number of stones.
 - stowing: in each turn, the current player selects a non-empty hole in the player's side. pick all stones in it and drop one by one to the counter clockwise hole (or kalah)
 - dropping the last stone in the current player's empty hole, all stones in the opposite hole is gathered to the current player's kalah.
 - dropping the last stone in the current player's kalah, the player gains another turn.